michael-collins/michael-collins.github.io/_curriculum/dmd-program.md

 ---
 ## Roles:

-- Founding Faculty and Lead Faculty from the Penn State School of Visual Arts.
+- Founding faculty and lead faculty from the Penn State School of Visual Arts.
-- DMD Program and course designer
+- DMD program and course designer
-- Course Instructor
+- Course instructor

 ## Description: